Peak surfing is December through March

 There’s perfect waves for beginners and pros

-The beaches in Tamarindo Bay have sandy-bottoms and crystal clear breaks
+Tamarindo Bay has sandy-bottoms and crystal clear breaks

 So, you’ve got turns nailed and are comfortable in whitewater, but it’s time to bring your surfing knowledge and game to the next level.
-Over the duration of five lessons, you’ll work on deep water surfing and riding your first, unbroken green waves.
-This program is for surfers with more experience, but can be tailored to your needs and abilities.
-Learn more at Tamarindo Surf Academy
+Over the duration of three lessons, you’ll work on deepwater surfing and riding your first, unbroken green waves.
+This program is for surfers with more experience but can be tailored to your needs and abilities.

 When is the best time to go?